le-s/js_notes/notes.md

 ## Express
 - What is Express?
 - How is it implemented?
+## MERN Frontend + Backend
+- Create the Frontend with React.
+Backend with Express.
+Frontend and Backend interact with the use of Axios.
+- EX.
+Fill out form in the frontend.
+The submit button has an action that gets dispatched with the form data.
+Inside that action there is an axios call with the post method and the backend endpoint.
+The backend will return new data that will be passed to the reducer and change the state.
 ## AWS S3
 ## How does frontend and backend interact with each other?
 - when on a website and a user clicks on a button => the button has a specific action and makes an AJAX call => in this call it has a url that matches a backend route with the type of request it is (POST/GET) => because the request knows what endpoint and method it has, it passes it to the correct controller => the controller returns a JSON object => the frontend determines what to do with the object
+## AJAX
+- make requests to the server without reloading the page
+- receive and work with data from the server
+- "asynchrous" in nature
 # Flex-o
 ## Single page application vs multi-page application?
 - Multi Page